WithSecureLabs/drozer/README.md

 License
 -------

-Mercury is released under the MWR Code License v2.
+Mercury is released under a 3-clause BSD License.
 See LICENSE for full details.

 Contacting the Project